evans1112/bcitoolboxrmd/docs/modelfit/discfitting.rst

 7. **Plot**

-Users can click plot to get the fitting result they want for a particular piece of data.
+Use *Plot* to inspect the model prediction against behavioral data for a selected dataset.

 |